reema0814/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

   - Task 1 - Explore the integration of Azure Purview into the Azure Synapse Analytics workspace
   - Task 2 - Trigger automatic data lineage tracking when executing a Synapse Pipeline
   - Task 3 - Discover data assets using Azure Purview powered search
-  - Task 4 - Explore the results of scaning an Azure Synapse Analytics workspace from Azure Purview
+  - Task 4 - Explore the results of scanning an Azure Synapse Analytics workspace from Azure Purview
   - Task 5 - Explore the results of data lineage tracking for Synapse Pipelines

 ## Task 1 - Explore the integration of Azure Purview into the Azure Synapse Analytics workspace